Repeated Falls and Drops

 “Hip fractures substantially increase the risk of death and major morbidity in the elderly [9,10].
 These risks are especially high among nursing home residents, particularly men, patients over age ninety, those with cognitive impairment and other comorbidities, individuals treated nonoperatively, and those who cannot ambulate independently.
 In-hospital mortality rates range from approximately 1 to 10 percent depending upon the location and patient characteristics, but rates are typically higher in men, although this discrepancy appears to be declining in some areas.
 One-year mortality rates have ranged from 12 to 37 percent, but may be declining.
 Approximately one-half of patients are unable to regain their ability to live independently.
 A meta-analysis of prospective studies found the relative hazard for mortality during the first three months following a hip fracture to be 5.75 in older women and 7.95 in older men.”
 Read more about the risks associated with fractures.

 Nursing Home Neglect and Abuse Attorney

 I am a nursing home neglect and abuse attorney practicing in Greenville, South Carolina.
-At any given time, I am handling several cases involving nursing homes who did not properly assess a resident at risks for falls or who did not properly protect a resident.
-Almost all of these cases involve nursing homes which were understaffed at the time the resident had her fall and fractured her hip or femur.
-If you want to discuss your resident’s circumstances and learn about her legal options, call me, Andy Arnold, at the Horton Law Firm.
-864.233.4351
+At any given time, I am handling several cases involving nursing homes that did not properly assess a resident at risk for falls or who did not properly protect a resident.
+Almost all of these cases involve nursing homes that were understaffed at the time the resident had her fall and fractured her hip or femur.
+If you want to discuss your resident’s circumstances and learn about her legal options, call me, Andy Arnold at 864.242.4800.